 Counselling is used to address a range of issues, such as anxiety, depression, relationship issues, stress and workplace concerns.
 It can be a relatively short-term process, of 6-12 sessions.
 Longer term counselling is available for people wanting to address issues such as abuse, which have significantly impacted their life or sense of identity.

 Supervision is available for practitioners working in counselling or group work.
 Supervision can take place at Crows Nest (North Shore, Sydney) or over Skype.
 Group supervision can take place at your agency.

-Loretta Pederson meets the requirements to supervise members of PACFA.
+Loretta Pederson meets the requirements to supervise members of PACFA and ACA.

 Workshops in counselling practice and supervision are available through The Centre for Developing Narrative Practice and also CCWT – email Loretta for more details.
 In-house training throughout Australia and overseas is available to suit the needs of organisations.